awsdocs/aws-kms-developer-guide/doc_source/hmac.md

 + For information about quotas that apply to HMAC KMS keys, see [Resource quotas](resource-limits.md) and [Request quotas](requests-per-second.md)\.
 + For information about deleting HMAC KMS keys, see [Deleting AWS KMS keys](deleting-keys.md)\.
 + To learn about using HMACs to create JSON web tokens, see [How to protect HMACs inside AWS KMS](http://aws.amazon.com/blogs/security/how-to-protect-hmacs-inside-aws-kms.html) in the *AWS Security Blog*\.
++ Listen to a podcast: [Introducing HMACs for AWS Key Management Service](https://aws.amazon.com/podcasts/introducing-hmacs-apis-in-aws-key-management-service) on *The Official AWS Podcast*\.

 **Topics**
 + [Key specs for HMAC KMS keys](#hmac-key-specs)